Delivering Alumni Value:

 It’s sort of strange to consider that one of the most important aspects of building a community of external alumni is to engage your internal colleagues—but this is critical.
 As your program gets off the ground, your company’s current employees can reach out to their friends who have left over the years and drum-up participation in the alumni network.
 When alumni get a note from a friend who’s still with the company (“Hey—want to join me for our alumni network launch party in San Francisco next Wednesday?”) it makes the program feel much more personal and enticing.
 You can even create contests to incentivize employees to support your efforts.

-Additionally, internal partnerships help the alumni program deliver value to alumni and to your company.
+Additionally, internal partnerships help the alumni program deliver value to alumni and your company.
 For example, a subject matter expert from a high-profile department can present cutting-edge research during an alumni webinar, or a senior executive can serve as the host of an alumni networking event—both huge value-adds for alumni.
 Partnerships with colleagues in Marketing/Communications, Talent Acquisition, CSR and/or Business Development also ensure that your program’s activities are actually helping to drive impact in these functional areas.
 Bottom line: your alumni program won’t be successful if you operate in a vacuum.

-Executive participation matters.
+Alumni Best Practices: Executive participation matters.

 If you can recruit senior leaders to support your alumni program publicly, it sends a strong signal to alumni that they are valued by the company and that the alumni program is worth their attention.
 I am fortunate to work in a company where several executives have supported our program—through video testimonials on our website, webinar participation, hosting of events around the world, etc.—and I’ve seen significant alumni engagement spikes in areas where executives are highly involved.